SodiumZH/NFF-Girls/docs_gameplay_en.md

 ##### Features

 It can convert to Zombie Girl in water.
 The converted Zombie Girl can be recovered to Husk by using a sponge to it.

+#### Creeper Girl (HMaG)

+##### Befriending

+Give it 2-3 TNTs.
+There's 5s cooldown each TNT.
+(Do this without making it explode!)

+If the TNT condition is satisfied, the Creeper Girl will stop moving, start swelling for 4s  and generate tons of green-star and smoke particles.
+After this, it will make a **HUGE EXPLOSION** (Range 12, block-breaking).
+While it's swelling, you must stay no further than 8 blocks away from it (or it will be interrupted and you have to start from giving it TNTs).
+You must survive the explosion, and after that it's done.